 About Galway International Arts Festival

-Galway International Arts Festival is a major cultural organisation, which produces one of Europe’s leading international arts festivals; develops and produces new work that tours nationally and internationally; and presents a major discussion platform, First Thought.
+Galway International Arts Festival (GIAF) is a major cultural organisation, which produces one of Europe’s leading international arts festivals; develops and produces new work that tours nationally and internationally; and presents a major discussion platform, First Thought Talks.

 Galway International Arts Festival

-The festival takes place each July in Galway, Ireland and covers a range of art forms.
-In 2016, over 200 events took place in 26 venues over the course of 14 days with an attendance in excess of 200,000.
+The multidisciplinary Festival takes place each July in Galway, Ireland and covers a range of art forms, including theatre, dance, music, opera, street spectacle, visual arts, discussion and comedy.
+In 2018, over 200 events took place in 32 venues over the course of 14 days with an attendance in excess of 250,000.
+The Guardian named the festival as one of the Top 5 Summer Festivals in Europe.

-Previous festival highlights include Joni Mitchell, Bill Viola, The National, Grizzly Bear, Bon Iver, St. Vincent, John Grant, The Gloaming, Elvis Costello, John Gerrard, Hughie O’Donoghue, Sophie Calle, Louise Bourgeois, Cormac McCarthy, Ivo van Hove, David Hockney, Kronos Quartet, Philip Glass, Fabulous Beast, Michael Clark, Hofesh Shechter, Marina Abramovic, Steppenwolf, Royal Court, New York Theatre Workshop and Circa.
+Previous festival highlights include The Flaming Lips, Madness, Brian Wilson, Joni Mitchell, Bill Viola, The National, Grizzly Bear, Bon Iver, St. Vincent, John Grant, The Gloaming, Elvis Costello, John Gerrard, Hughie O’Donoghue, Sophie Calle, Louise Bourgeois, Cormac McCarthy, Ivo van Hove, David Hockney, Kronos Quartet, Philip Glass, Fabulous Beast, Michael Clark, Hofesh Shechter, Marina Abramovic, Steppenwolf, Royal Court, New York Theatre Workshop and Circa.
 GIAF also works regularly with leading Irish companies including Druid.

-Galway International Arts Festival also produces and tours its own theatre productions and exhibitions nationally and internationally, and, with its co-producing partners, has recently toured to London, Paris, New York, Edinburgh, Chicago, Adelaide, Sydney and, most recently, to the Kennedy Center’s Festival Celebrating a Century of Irish Arts and Culture in Washington.
+Galway International Arts Festival also produces its own theatre productions and exhibitions, and tours them nationally and internationally.
+In the last five years, the organisation has produced or co-produced 16 productions and, with its co-producing partners, has toured to London, Paris, New York, Edinburgh, Chicago, Adelaide, Sydney, Hong Kong and Washington.

-Landmark Productions and Galway International Arts Festival co-production Woyzeck in Winter, will transfer to London’s prestigious Barbican Centre in September following its world premiere at the Galway International Arts Festival in July 2017.
+Landmark Productions and Galway International Arts Festival co-production Woyzeck in Winter transferred to London’s prestigious Barbican Centre in September and Dublin Theatre Festival in October following its world premiere at the Galway International Arts Festival in July 2017.

-The Festival’s other recent work includes Arlington, by Tony Award winning playwright Enda Walsh, (a co-production with Landmark Productions), which premiered at Galway International Arts Festival 2016, toured to the Abbey Theatre in Dublin in March 2017, and will have its New York premiere at St. Ann’s Warehouse in May.
+The organisation’s other recent work includes Arlington, by Tony Award winning playwright Enda Walsh, (a co-production with Landmark Productions), which premiered at Galway International Arts Festival 2016, toured to the Abbey Theatre in Dublin in March 2017, and had its New York premiere at St. Ann’s Warehouse in May 2017.

-Galway International Arts Festival’s hit installation Rooms, also written and directed by Enda Walsh, will also make its New York premiere in May this year.
+Galway International Arts Festival’s hit installation Rooms, also written and directed by Enda Walsh, made its New York premiere in May this year also.
 The installation, which is a series of three short works - Room 303, A Girl’s Bedroom and Kitchen - premiered at Galway International Arts Festival between 2014 and 2016 and were presented together under the collective title of Rooms at the Festival in July 2016.
 A Girl’s Bedroom also toured to the Kennedy Center, Washington DC in 2016.
+Enda Walsh's fourth Room, Bathroom, premiered at this year's Galway International Arts Festival.

 Other notable productions include Ballyturk (co-produced with Landmark Productions), starring Cillian Murphy, Mikel Murfi and Stephen Rea, which won Best Production at the Irish Theatre Awards 2014.